EmunaKavi/FNext/README.md

-# 🌐 FNEXT - Web Development Internship (May–June 2025)
+# 🌐 FNEXT - Web Development Internship Tasks

-This repository contains all the tasks completed during the **Web Development Internship** offered by [Fnext Solutions](https://www.linkedin.com/company/fnextsolutions/) for the batch **May 31 – June 30, 2025**.
+This repository contains all the tasks completed during the **Web Development Internship** offered by [Fnext Solutions](https://www.linkedin.com/company/fnextsolutions/) for the batch **May–June 2025**.

 > 📅 Internship Duration: **31 May 2025 – 30 June 2025**
 > 👩‍🎓 Intern: **Emuna Dhamotharan**